folk-js/allio/README.md

 # Allio (Accessibility I/O)

 > [!IMPORTANT]
-> This is an experimental system to expose accessibility trees as read-write interfaces and augment existing apps with new UI or affordances.
+> This is an experimental system to expose accessibility trees as read-write interfaces and augment existing apps with new UI affordances.
 >
 > For more background and motivation see our [paper](https://folkjs.org/live-2025/).
 >